daniel-norris/developme_redux/notes.md

 ```js
 const mapStateToProps = ({ value, ownprops }) => ({ value }); // dont need to declare key name and using parenthesis means
 ```

+# day 4 - API actions

+## Redux-Thunk

+Alternative is Redux-Saga.

+Download `redux-thunk` NOT `redux-thunks`.

+## Planning

+You could transform components to hook or class based and then use componentdidmount or lifecycle method to load the data.

+Alternatively, you can use children props to leave the existing functionining components unaltered.

+Web sockets may enable you to use streaming *potentially* to show a value for progress bars.